PapenfussLab/RothSchulze_pregnancy-gut-microbiome-T1D/README.md

 **Analysis_metagenomics_dataset_uploadG.html:** Knitted html document corresponding to Analysis_metagenomics_dataset_upload.Rmd with the complete analysis of the metagenomic taxonomic and functional data.

-*To view this file copy the address, go to https://htmlpreview.github.io/ paste and click enter.*
+*To view this file copy the complete address (https://github.com/PapenfussLab/RothSchulze_pregnancy-gut-microbiome-T1D/blob/master/Analysis_metagenomics_dataset_uploadG.html), go to https://htmlpreview.github.io/ paste and click enter.*

 **Mothers_Metagenomics_Strain.RData:** Contains the input for the markdown *Analysis_metagenomics_dataset_upload.Rmd* in which taxonomic analyses where performed at the strain taxonomic level.